rsksmart/RSKIPs/IPs/RSKIP170.md

 ## Abstract

-This RSKIP proposes a way for users to be able to lock funds from BTC, indicating the RSK address in which they want their RBTCs transferred to and a BTC refund address in case the peg-in can not be completed for some reason.
+This RSKIP proposes a way for users to transfer BTC to RSK, indicating the RSK address in which they want their RBTCs transferred to and a BTC refund address in case the peg-in can not be completed for some reason.

 ## Motivation

-Allowing users to lock funds to any address in RSK.
+Allowing users to lock funds to any address in RSK, EOA or contract.

 ## Specification

+This RSKIP proposes an extension to the current peg-in workflow.
+By including an output with an OP_RETURN op code and certain payload in the transaction sent to the federation to perform the peg-in, the user can determine the RSK address where the RBTCs will be transferred to and a BTC refund address.

-The BTC transaction sent to the federation must contain at most one output with value 0 and OP_RETURN op code followed by the following data:
+The BTC transaction sent to the federation must contain one output with value 0 and OP_RETURN op code followed by the following data:
+- `52534b54` as prefix indicating the output is for RSK.
+This values stands for `RSKT` (for RSK  transfer) in ascii and hex encoded.
+(4 bytes)
-- Protocol version (2 bytes).
-Currently **1**
+- Protocol version in hexa (2 bytes).
+Currently **01**
 - A valid RSK address (20 bytes)
 - [Optional] A valid BTC refund address in the following format:
     - Address type (1 byte)